jtkovacs/jtkovacs.github.io/refs/tocs/project-management_TOC.md

-# 4. Analysis, design & specification
+# 4. Analyzing, designing & specifying systems

 ## 4.1.
 Requirements determination

 Designs must emerge from in-depth analysis of [stakeholder](#stakeholder-analysis) (not just user) needs; requirements determination is the process of eliciting, analyzing, and synthesizing stakeholder needs so they can influence system design.
 Dennis et al. (2012) note that the analysis and design phases of a system implementation effort are very closely linked.
 That is, the product/s of requirements determination are "initial designs".

+### 4.1.1.
+Types of requirements
-They also note that requirements are expressed first as **business requirements** (from the perspective of stakeholders, including users), second as **system requirements** (from the perspective of developers).

-Requirements are also categorized as **functional** (what business tasks a system must perform) and **nonfunctional** (operational, performance, security, cultural and political requirements that affect how tasks are performed, and may arise from regulations such as Sarbanes-Oxley or the desire to comply with standards such as [COBIT,](https://www.isaca.org/COBIT/Pages/default.aspx) [ISO 9000,](https://www.iso.org/iso-9001-quality-management.html) and the [Capability Maturity Model).](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=6759) Per [StackExchange answers,](https://softwareengineering.stackexchange.com/questions/82763/why-bother-differentiating-between-functional-and-nonfunctional-requirements) is important to differentiate functional from nonfunctional requirements because:
+Per Dennis et al. (2012), requirements are expressed first as **business requirements** (from the perspective of stakeholders, including users), second as **system requirements** (from the perspective of developers).
+Requirements are also categorized as **functional** (what business tasks a system must perform) and **nonfunctional** (operational, performance, security, cultural and political requirements that affect how tasks are performed, and may arise from regulations such as Sarbanes-Oxley or the desire to comply with standards such as [COBIT,](https://www.isaca.org/COBIT/Pages/default.aspx) [ISO 9000,](https://www.iso.org/iso-9001-quality-management.html) and the [Capability Maturity Model).](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=6759)

+Per [StackExchange answers,](https://softwareengineering.stackexchange.com/questions/82763/why-bother-differentiating-between-functional-and-nonfunctional-requirements) is important to differentiate functional from nonfunctional requirements because:

 - They apply to different levels of the system (nonfunctional = system as a whole)
 - They are of interest to different people (or some people may only be interested in a subset of requirements)